 You also need to pay attention to the language in your surveys.
 For example, if you’re trying to survey a specific subset of the population, be sure to use language and colloquialisms that will best appeal to that demographic.

 Furthermore, surveys also need to represent more inclusive language.
 The long-used “Male, Female, and Prefer Not to Say” answers for gender are no longer going to cut it.
 Instead, the new standard is to offer options like:

 - Prefer Not to Say

-Diversity and inclusion is a major trend all across the globe, and over the years, many corporations have been working to hire new DEI teams and department heads to make sure they’re being as inclusive as possible.
+Diversity and inclusion is a major trend all across the globe.
+Over the years, many corporations have been working to hire new DEI teams and department heads to ensure they’re being as inclusive as possible.
 Keep this same enthusiasm in mind when building out surveys to ensure you’re gathering insights from a diverse and well-represented sample of your target audience.

 Keep Up With the Latest Market Research Trends